scottbw/analytics-udd/udd/course_instance.md

 Jisc

 ###Valid Values
-Year as four digit - ie year that the academic year starts in.
+Year in ISO 8601 format - YYYY; ie year that the academic year starts in.

 ###Format
-ISO 8601 Year
+String in ISO 8601 Year format - YYYY

 ###Notes
 Could be derived, but academic year calendars may be different between institutions.
 This field could also be sourced directly from the SRS.